fardeen-ahmed/Bug-bounty-Writeups/README.md

 <A href="http://ysamm.com/?p=621">-Access private information about SparkAR effect owners who has a publicly viewable portfolio ($1500)</a>

 <a href="https://medium.com/@randyarios/low-hanging-fruits-on-facebook-group-room-b8d17c7ea886">-Low hanging fruits on Facebook Group Room</a>

+a href="https://3bodymo.medium.com/the-easiest-2500-i-got-it-from-bug-bounty-program-8f47ea4aff22">-The easiest $2500 I got it from bug bounty program</a>

 <h2> Bug-Hunting Writeups :- </h2>
 <a href="https://adityashende17.medium.com/hijacking-accounts-with-host-manipulation-using-collaborator-969f3234b29f">-Hijacking accounts with host manipulation using collaborator</a>